Television in Slovenia: DVB-T

 Experimental DVB-T broadcasts began in 2001 using the MPEG-2 standard.
 In 2007 the Slovenian government decided to test DVB-T transmission in Ljubljana using the MPEG-4 standard, following the approval of the APEK (Agency for Post and Telecommunications Republic of Slovenia), now AKOS (Agency for Communication Networks and Services).

 After that Radiotelevizija Slovenija had to determine which transmitter would be used for the 3-month test.
 They settled on the transmitters made by a Slovene company, Elti, who produces analog and digital TV transmitters.
 After the test, the RTV SLO decided to expand transmissions to TV SLO 2.
 In 2008, the RTV SLO launched a new channel: TV SLO 3 (a public affairs channel) to its digital offering.
 High-definition broadcast with AC-3 was experimented during the Beijing 2008 olympic games.
 The 2010 Winter Olympic Games were also broadcast in HD.

-Currently, there are two multiplexes operating, Mux A and Mux C.
+Currently, there is only one multiplex operating, Mux A and Mux C. Mux C ceased operating partially on 12 September 2023 and completely on 1 February 2024.

 Mux A

 The operator is Radiotelevizija Slovenija.
-Mux A is intended for public programs.
+Mux A is intended for public channels.